Free Mental Health Resources

 Better Concentration, Less Stuttering, and College Plans

-Photo of man with glasses smiling and holding a book.
+Man wearing glasses holding a book and smiling.
 Text: Better concentration, Less stuttering and college plans.

 This 28-year-old man had difficulties being able to concentrate, and with spelling, reading, handwriting, and expressing ideas through writing.
 After practicing rhythmic movements and reflex integration, it's now easier for him to focus, his handwriting has changed significantly, and he is able to write longer passages.
 Even he is shocked at the changes!
 Get the full case study.